 Discover market insights that provide updates on local and national economic trends, financial presentations, and more.

 The US economy started off the year on a positive note before social distancing restrictions in response to COVID-19 led to the start of a sharp deceleration.
-Read an evaluation of the Q1 Market Insights to learn more and predictions for future financial forecasts.

 The U.S. economy wrapped up 2019 with a batch of generally promising data as U.S.-China trade tensions died down.